 How states organize agency support for the indigent defense requirement for juveniles is varied and complex and significantly affects the delivery of representation to indigent youth.

 The most current knowledgebase, specific to juvenile indigent defense, is collected by the National Juvenile Defender Center (NJDC).
 NJDC surveys each state regarding their organization of juvenile defense and crafts state juvenile defense profiles.
 NJDC described the national landscape of juvenile defense structures in The Fragmented State of Juvenile Indigent Defense.
-States are categorized as having statewide or localized defense systems if indigent defense services are organized centrally at the state-level or locally at the county or district-level.
+State defense systems are categorized as statewide if indigent defense services are organized centrally at the state-level or localized if indigent defense services are organized locally at the county or district-level.
 In addition to the type of organization, states are also categorized by the level of oversight available, ranging from full oversight, partial, or no oversight.
-Thirty (30) states and the Dictrict of Columbia organize indigent defense at the local level through county or judicial district offices with partial or no oversight of the services provided.
+Thirty (30) states and the District of Columbia organize indigent defense at the local level through county or judicial district offices with partial or no oversight of the services provided.

 Decades later, the specific circumstances under which a youth may waive their right to counsel in delinquency proceedings differs across the states.
 Some states place restrictions on granting waivers and others remain silent on the issue.
 Still others define criteria related to age, the offense a youth is charged with or the type of hearing a youth is involved to restrict the ability to waive counsel.